Preparing for Winter Weather

 - Learn where your water shut-off valve is located before you’re faced with an emergency.

-- Insulate exposed pipes and leave taps open with a slow drip to avoid freezing.
+- Insulate exposed pipes and leave taps open at a slow drip to avoid frozen pipes when temperatures dip below freezing (32F/0C).

-- When going away for an extended period, set the heat to no lower than 55 degrees.*
+- When going away for an extended period, set the thermostat in the home to no lower than 55 degrees.*

-- Consider installing backup generators to power your home’s appliances, sump pumps, as well as security, alarm and heating systems in the event of a power outage.
-However, never use electric generators indoors, inside a garage, or other closed-in location due to potential carbon monoxide poisoning.
+- Consider installing a backup generator to power your home’s appliances, sump pumps, as well as security, alarm and heating systems in the event of a power outage.
+However, never use a portable generator indoors, inside a garage, or other closed-in location due to potential carbon monoxide poisoning.

-- In case your power does go out, have other sources of heat readily available: extra blankets, winter coats, and sleeping bags; fireplace with dry firewood; or portable space heaters, which should be kept away from furniture, curtains, and water.
+- In case your power does go out, have other sources of heat readily available: portable space heaters, which should be kept away from furniture, curtains, and water; or a fireplace with dry firewood.
+Maintain a supply of extra blankets, winter coats, and sleeping bags to stay warm in an emergency.

-- Arrange annual inspections for your furnace, boiler, and chimney, which should also be cleaned out by a professional each year.
-Don't use your furnace room as storage.
+- Arrange annual inspections for your furnace, boiler, and chimney, all of which should also be cleaned by a professional each year.
+Don't use your furnace room for storage.

-- Check the batteries in your carbon monoxide detector and smoke alarms, and be sure to have fire extinguishers on hand.
+- Check the batteries in your carbon monoxide detector and smoke alarms, and be sure to have fire extinguishers in designated areas of the home such as under the kitchen sink or mounted in an upstairs closet.

-- Clean out your roof gutters, and consider installing gutter guards so debris doesn’t collect and interfere with water flow draining off your house.
+- Clean out your roof gutters in the fall, and consider installing gutter guards so debris doesn’t collect and interfere with water flow draining off your house.

 - After a hail storm, assess your roof (or hire a professional to do so) and address damaged shingles promptly to avoid leaks and additional loss.